Skip to Content

 Most tourists visit Kerala between October and March.
 This is considered to be the peak tourist season in Kerala, and there are plenty of activities running.

-That being said, if you’re looking to avoid the crowds, you might want to visit Kerala in the summer season or the southwest monsoon season.
+That being said, if you’re looking to avoid the crowds, you might want to visit Kerala in the summer as long as you’re ready to brave the heat.

 The shadow of a wagon and locals on Alleppey beach at sunset.